-In general, the nature of the programme is compatible with in person delivery and the methodology provided is appropriate for the particular programme of study.
-The university's quality assurance is evaluated by external and voluntary accreditations, and Philips University is a member of The European Association of Institutions in Higher Education (EURASHE) which represents universities of applied sciences and university colleges;
+In general, the nature of the programme is compatible with distance learning delivery and the methodology provided is appropriate for the particular programme of study.
+The university's distance learning quality assurance is evaluated by external and voluntary accreditations, such as EFQUEL, to which the university is an active contributor.

-The university's learning management system supports in-person and online teaching, learning and administrative processes.
+The university's learning management system supports online teaching, learning and administrative processes.
 This is a Moodle installation with all the basic online services available.
 The platform specifically provides synchronous (through MS Teams) and asynchronous tools to support the interaction needs of students with the lecturers, the other students and with the materials.
 The platform also provides e-assessment procedures through quizzes with automatic feedback in order to assess students' knowledge.
 The provision of more complex forms of e-assessment to assess competences and skills, such as critical thinking, is also provided though was not shown the specific assessment procedures during the meetings.
 Each course has a minimum of 7 hours of synchronous communication (teleconferences) between teacher and students.
-Facilities for in-person teaching appear appropriate and modern, and there is an onsite library and study spaces with easy access.

-Collaboration among teachers and students (and among students) is evident, and office hours and face to face tutorials (with acceptable response times to student queries were shared and identified).
-In addition, collaboration among students for in-person teaching is promoted by collaborative activities based on project-based and in class discussions/seminars, though it was not detailed in the design, procedures - outlined in the module/course narratives.
+Collaboration among teachers and students (and among students) is conducted through the online forums of the subject and other forums that can be created ad-hoc for facing special needs.
+In addition, collaboration among students is promoted by collaborative activities based on project-based learning, though it was not detailed the design, procedure and technical support for these activities.

 Formative assessment of the courses is based on submitted essays and reports with provision of personalized feedback during the course counting to 20% of the final grade while summative assessment is based on a mandatory final exam counting to 60% of the final grade.
-Assessment procedure during the course is completed with continuous assessment to 20%.
+Assessment procedure during the course is completed with a number of online quiz-based assignments counting to 20%.
 Optional formative (self-assessment) activities are included in the weekly study guides in order to self-evaluate student knowledge and skills of the course.